yugr/rust-slides/features/pros/niche/README.md

 Rust may rearrange struct fields to minimize padding.

-Rust may reuse empty bits for enum discriminator.
+Rust may reuse empty bits for enum discriminator (transparent pointer tagging vs fat pointers).
+So `Option` can be optimized better than `std::optional`.

 # TODO